nlivaic/OAuth2OpenIdConnect/readme.md

   - Now that we have the certificate, we have to load it from the certificate store and tell Identity Server how to use it.
 Consult [IDP's Startup.LoadCertificateFromStore()](src\Marvin.IDP\Startup.cs).
   - Go to `.well-known/openid-configuration/jwks`, `kid` should be the same as the thumbprint.
   - Please note: I ran Identity Server on Kestrel using a `dotnet.exe` process (no IIS involved).
 I had to allow the user running `dotnet.exe` read access to certificate private key.
 First, go to Task Manager and right click on `dotnet.exe` -> `Go To Details`.
 There, you can read the user name this process is running as.
 Now go to Windows Certificate Store -> find the certificate under Personal -> right click -> All Tasks -> Manage Private Keys -> add the user there.

+#### Configuration and Operational Data

+- Configuration data: clients, api and identity resources, startup configuration data.
+- Operational data: issued authorization, reference and refresh tokens, consents.
+- This type of data suffers from similar issues as signing certificates: load balancing and restarting the IDP causes configuration and operational data to disappear.
+Having one persistence store solves these issues.
+- Add packages to IDP project:
+  - `IdentityServer4.EntityFramework` containing implementations of `IResourceStore`, `IClientStore` and `IPersistedGrantStore`.
+Also contains two contexts, `ConfigurationDbContext` and `PersistedGrantDbContext`.
+  - `Microsoft.EntityFrameworkCore.Design`
+- Persisting Configuration Data in [Startup.ConfigureServices](src\Marvin.IDP\Startup.cs) method with `builder.AddConfigurationStore(options => ...)`.
+  - Define the connection string.
+We did it in source code for demo purposes, take care do put it somewhere safe when going to production.
+  - Since database context is in another project, we have to tell EF Core where to find it.
+Execute migrations, you can do it manually on dev environment, from IDP project folder: `dotnet ef migrations add InitialIdentityServerConfigurationDBMigration --context ConfigurationDbContext` and `dotnet ef migrations add InitialIdentityServerPersistedGrantDBMigration --context PersistedGrantDbContext`.
+  - Write a data seeder for development purposes.
+You can find it in [Startup.SeedTestData](src\Marvin.IDP\Startup.cs), it also migrates the database.

 ### Other flows